 What the American Academy of Pediatrics recommends instead is to think of feeding as a division of responsibilities.
 It’s the job of parents and caregivers to buy and prepare a variety of healthy, nourishing, foods.
 It’s the job of toddlers and children to decide for themselves (just like adults decide for themselves) how much of that food they’re going to eat.

 Thinking about feeding this way can be unsettling for parents at first, but even if toddlers don’t seem to be choosing to eat very balanced amounts and types of food at first, parents generally start to notice their diets balancing out over the course of several days.
-Toddlers may not get all their food groups in at once, but if Monday is a protein day, Tuesday is the day when your little one discovers his new favorite fruit, on Wednesday, he mostly just nibbles on wheat toast, but Thursday, he goes to town on the sugar snap peas in a friend’s garden, it may not seem like he is getting a very balanced diet in the moment on any of those days, but in the end, he is getting the nutrients he needs.
+Toddlers may not get all their food groups in at once, but if Monday is a protein day, Tuesday is the day when your little one discovers their new favorite fruit, on Wednesday, they mostly just nibbles on wheat toast, but Thursday, they go to town on the sugar snap peas in a friend’s garden, it may not seem like they are getting a very balanced diet in the moment on any of those days, but in the end, they are getting the nutrients they need.

 Differing philosophies: To graze or not to graze

 There are two different schools of thought around snacking, both in young children and in adults.
 The first, more traditional philosophy says that too much snacking, or “grazing” by nibbling on a little of one kind of food, and then a little of another later, will spoil a child’s (or adult’s) appetite for mealtime, and will get in the way of children recognizing their own hunger cues, since they’ll never have the chance to really get very hungry or very full.
 This school of thought says that a couple of regularly scheduled snacktimes spaced evenly around regularly scheduled meals is the best way to get a toddler’s eating patterns on-track.